Statistical physics and its application to artificial intelligence technology

 4. modelling complex systems: statistical physics methods are used for modelling complex systems; the combination of AI and statistical physics allows agent-based models and simulations of complex systems, which can lead to the development of economic systems, social networks and even weather models, and other complex interacting systems can be analysed.

 5. reinforcement learning: Reinforcement learning algorithms incorporate ideas from statistical physics.
-Reinforcement learning methods, such as Policy Gradient Methods and Q-learning, for example, use energy minimisation concepts and stochastic transitions to help learn optimal behavioural strategies.
+Reinforcement learning methods, such as Policy Gradient Methods described in “Overview of the policy gradient method and examples of algorithms and implementations” and Q-learning described in “Overview of Q-Learning and Examples of Algorithms and Implementations“, for example, use energy minimisation concepts and stochastic transitions to help learn optimal behavioural strategies.

 6. design of generative models: concepts from statistical physics are used in Generative Models.
-In particular, the design of Generative Anti-Networks (GANs) and Variational Autoencoders (VAEs) incorporate energy functions and probabilistic methods, which enable the generation and transformation of realistic data.
+In particular, the design of Generative Anti-Networks (GANs) described in “Overview of GANs and their various applications and implementations” and Variational Autoencoders (VAEs) described in “Overview of Variational Autoencoder (VAE), its algorithms and implementation examples” incorporate energy functions and probabilistic methods, which enable the generation and transformation of realistic data.

 Reference information and reference books